-We’ve all heard some saying around “always be prepared.”
+We’ve all been told by someone, “always be prepared.”
 In today’s technology-driven, fast-paced world, we’re often too busy, and our inboxes are too full to plan for something that may never happen.

 Then the unexpected hits and many companies are left improvising to figure out what to do next.